-(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with Table 2 of OAR 340-216-8020.
+(c) If DEQ determines that a source was invoiced for the low annual fee but does not meet the low fee criteria outlined above, the source will be required to pay the difference between the low and high fees, plus applicable late fees in OAR 340-216-8020 Part 4.
 Late fees start upon issuance of the initial invoice.
 In this case, DEQ will issue a new invoice specifying applicable fees.

-(4) Permit Content.
+(3) Permit Content.
+Each Simple ACDP must include the following:

 (a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements, but excluding any federal requirements not adopted by the EQC;

-(b) Generic PSELs for all pollutants emitted at more than the de minimis level according to OAR 340 division 222;
+(b) Generic PSELs for all regulated pollutants emitted at more than the de minimis emission level according to OAR 340 division 222;